ddrohan/mobile-app-dev-labs/session05/lab/md/step04.md

 We already have all the code we need in our 'Add' activity so go ahead and see can you complete this step without referring to the supporting lecture material.

+And don't forget to remove the 'Add' activity (and associated layout) from the project, as we don't need it anymore.